shaziyev/drl-continuous-control/Report.md

 * Activation function: ReLU

 ### Training
-The agent model was trained on AWS.
+The agent model was trained on AWS (P3.2xlarge).
 The following hyperparameters were used:
 * Optimizer: Adam
 * Replay buffer size: 100000